-During 2021/22 the Trust has continued focused on improving education outcomes for its young people and laying the foundations for future successful growth.
+During 2022/23 the Trust has continued focused on improving education outcomes for its young people and laying the foundations for future successful growth.
 This included the employment of a Deputy CEO and Head of Quality Assurance and Standards.
 The Trust is relatively young, and its aim is to ensure that academies will be at or above national average (85%) for the percentage that are OFSTED Grade 2 or better.
-We are pleased to report the Diss CofE junior academy received a rating of good in its recent ofsted inspection and that all academies are SIAM's good or excellent.
+We are pleased to report the Diss CofE junior academy received a rating of good in its recent OFTED inspection, having previously been inadequate and that all academies are SIAM's good or excellent.